ordina-jworks/ordina-jworks.github.io/_posts/2019-06-27-Tensorflow-in-the-browser.md

 Each layer has some comments explaining why it is used and what it's function is.
 As is, this code is not that complex, the complexity stems from knowing what layers to use, what parameters to give them and how to combine them all.
 This can only be learned up to some degree as a deep understanding is required to figure this out.
-Thankfully the internet has many many websites with resources for machine learning and there are even websites dedicated to providing ready to use models, like [Model Zoo](https://modelzoo.co/){:target="_blank" rel="noopener noreferrer"}.
+Thankfully the internet has many websites with resources for machine learning and there are even websites dedicated to providing ready to use models, like [Model Zoo](https://modelzoo.co/){:target="_blank" rel="noopener noreferrer"}.

+Now we will look at code that sets the optimizer, sets up the training and validation, loads the data and then trains and validates the model.
+A working example of this code can be found [here](https://storage.googleapis.com/tfjs-examples/mnist/dist/index.html){:target="_blank" rel="noopener noreferrer"}.

 ```javascript
 // An optimizer is an iterative method for minimizing an loss function.